choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 **Calculate Molarity of Dialyzed Protein:** Molarity = [Concentration]/molecular_weight

-**Calculate a 10 µM Micromolecule Concentration Stock:** This can be done by hand or you can run a script: `edited_protein_volume_calculation.py` found in [Choderalab/wetlab-protocols/frequent_calculations_during_experimentation_preparation][3983f2d8]

-- This program prompts user for `concentration`, `molecular_weight` and desired molarity and outputs the amount of volume needed for the desired molarity (Based on a total of 10 mL Stock Solution)

 ### Interpretation of Results
 #### Raw Data

 The temperature difference between the sample cell and the reference cell is converted to power and directly read out as raw data.
-An example of this is shown in the following illustration.
+An example of this is shown in the following image (An injection is a )

 Each spike, followed by a return to the baseline, is an injection.

 #### Results via `itc-tools`